MeghanaDutta/Smokers_Gene_Expression_Analysis_Workflow/README.md

-# Pipeline for analyzing expression levels of epithelial cells in smokers vs nonsmokers using R
+# Workflow for analyzing expression levels of epithelial cells in smokers vs nonsmokers using R

 Cigarette smoking is the leading cause of preventable death in USA.
 It causes nearly 1 in 5 deaths.
 It causes 90% of all lung cancer deaths.